About QoS Policies

 QoS (Quality of Service) policies are used to define metrics of requirements for ensuring service availability, performance, integrity, and reliability.
 QoS policies can be attached to Organization, Services, Operations, and Contracts via the Policies Attachment Portlet.

-QoS policies are organized into the following categories:
+QoS policies fall into the following categories:

 Service Level Policies